What you will learn

 This course is intended for Developers who want to learn how to develop applications with BizTalk Server.

-Outline of BizTalk Server 2010 Development Training
+Outline for BizTalk Server 2010 Development

 This course contains a total of nineteen modules.
 The last four modules are optional, and they may be covered as time permits.
 Each module contains multiple lessons.